Chapter 5. Federal Reserve Notes

 50.65 Currency Destroyed by Treasury

-Unfit and mutilated currency processed by the Treasury in Washington, D.C. is functioned through the books of the Richmond Reserve Bank.
+Unfit and mutilated currency processed by the Treasury in Washington, D.C., is functioned through the books of the Richmond Reserve Bank.
 On the day of redemption, Treasury will advise the Richmond Reserve Bank of the amount for each denomination, including the Bank of issue for $500-$10,000 notes.
-The Richmond Reserve Bank will credit the Treasury's General Account for the total and debit notes outstanding.
+The Richmond Reserve Bank will credit the Treasury's General Account for the total and debit (reduce) notes outstanding.

 The Federal Reserve Banks are responsible for reimbursement for Treasury's destruction of Federal Reserve currency.
 Each quarter the Treasury forwards to the Board a voucher, indicating the actual cost for services performed for the destruction of Federal Reserve currency during the previous quarter.
 RBOPS staff calculates the pro rata amount of each Reserve Bank's assessment based on the Bank's share of the number of notes comprising the System's net liability for Federal Reserve notes outstanding on December 31 of the previous year.
 Reserve Bank assessment entries will be processed via Same Day Settlement by the Richmond Reserve Bank according to information reported on to RBOPS.